How is Zeffy free?

 |

-A fundraising plan is a roadmap to success, breaking down your organization's goal into simple, actionable steps.
-With a clear fundraising strategy, you can achieve your goals and ultimately raise more funds within a specific timeline.
+A fundraising plan is a roadmap to success, breaking down your organization's fundraising goal into simple, actionable steps.
+With a clear fundraising strategy, you can achieve your goals and raise more funds within a specific timeline.

 What is a Fundraising Plan for Nonprofits?